The concordance invariant tau in link grid homology: Cobordisms

-This results in an isomorphism between $\widehat{\mathcal{GH}}(L_1)$ and $\widehat{\mathcal{GH}}(L_2)$ as we know from \cite{Manolescu1}. \end{proof} \begin{enumerate}[v)] \item \emph{Death cobordism}.
+Hence, the composition of these three maps that we defined induces the isomorphism in the claim. \end{proof} \begin{enumerate}[v)] \item \emph{Death cobordism}.
 This cobordism (Figure \ref{Death}) represents a death move.
 Since this move can also be seen as a birth move between $L_2^*$ and $L_1^*$, we take the dual map of